Materials list for Beginners Watercolour Class

 PAINT

-• A very useful colour to add to the Daniel Smith Essentials set, is Burnt Sienna.
+You will also need Burnt Sienna.
 You can use mix Burnt Sienna with French Ultramarine to create beautiful greys similar to Payne’s Grey.

-• Another useful colour is Pthalo Green (Blue Shade) - if you mix this with your cool red, you get a good black.
+You will also need Pthalo Green (Blue Shade) - if you mix this with your cool red, you get a good black.

 PAper

-1) This cheaper paper for warmups: Goldline : Watercolour Studio Pad : 200gsm 100 sheets : 24x32cm
+1) This cheaper paper for exercises: Goldline : Watercolour Studio Pad : 200gsm 100 sheets : 24x32cm

 2) 100% cotton paper.
-Please buy COLD PRESSED (also called “NOT”), 300gsm (140lb), 9x12 inches.
-You can buy any brand, but I recommend:
+Please buy COLD PRESSED (also called “NOT”), 300gsm (140lb).
+You can buy any brand, but I recommend Fabriano Acquarello Artistico - make sure you get the “Extra White” version, otherwise it is quite a yellow paper.
+I suggest 9x12 and 10x14 inches.

 Brushes